department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 | **Spouse receiving Aid and Attendance** | $156.32 | $156.32 | $156.32 | $156.32 | $156.32 |

 <span id="smc-l-n-how-a"></span>
-<h5>How to find your monthly compensation rate using these tables</h5>
+<h5>How to use these tables to find your monthly payment</h5>

-Start with the "Basic SMC rates" table.
+Start with the "basic special monthly compensation rates" table.
 Find the dependent status in the left column that best describes you.

 Then look for your SMC letter designation in the top row.
-Where your dependent status and SMC letter meet, you'll find your monthly compensation rate.
+Where your dependent status and SMC letter meet, you'll find your monthly payment.

-For example: If you were a Veteran with at least one child and a spouse, but no dependent parents and you had an SMC-L designation, your monthly compensation rate would be <b>$4,099.32</b>.
+<strong>For example:</strong> If you were a Veteran with at least one child and a spouse but no dependent parents, and you had an SMC-L designation, you'd receive <strong>$4,099.32</strong> each month.

-<b>If you have more than one child</b>
+<strong>If you have more than one child</strong>

 Please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
-To find your total monthly compensation rate, find your basic SMC rate.
+To find your total monthly payment, find your basic SMC rate.
 Then add the amount for each child, depending on their age and school status.

-<b>For example:</b> If you were a Veteran with an SMC-L designation, and you had a spouse, 3 children who were under 18, and one child who was over 18 and in a qualifying school program, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with an SMC-L designation, and you had a spouse, 3 children under 18, and one child over 18 in a qualifying school program, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 3) as well as the rate of $273.58 for each additional child over 18 in a qualifying school program.

-So your total monthly compensation rate would be $4,099.32 + ($84.69 x 3) + $273.58 = <b>$4,626.97</b>.
+Your total monthly compensation rate would be $4,099.32 + ($84.69 x 3) + $273.58 = <strong>$4,626.97</strong>.

-<b>If you have a spouse who receives Aid and Attendance</b>
+<strong>If you have a spouse who receives Aid and Attendance</strong>

-You can find your total monthly compensation rate by adding the rate for spouse receiving Aid and Attendance to your basic SMC rate.
-If you also have more than one child, you'll add the amount for each additional child as well.
+To find your total monthly payment, add the rate for a spouse receiving Aid and Attendance to your basic SMC rate.
+If you have more than one child, add the amount for each additional child as well.

-<b>For example:</b> If you were a Veteran with an SMC-L designationm and you had 2 children who were under age 18 as well as a spouse who was receiving Aid and Attendance, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 children under 18 and a spouse receiving Aid and Attendance, and you had an SMC-L designation, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 2) as well as the rate of $156.32 for a spouse receiving Aid and Attendance.

-So your total monthly compensation rate would be $4,099.32 + ($84.69 x 2) + $156.32 = <b>$4,425.02</b>. <br>
+Your total monthly compensation rate would be $4,099.32 + ($84.69 x 2) + $156.32 = <strong>$4,425.02</strong>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>